pablomylovee/yrHost/README.md

-	"sudo-auth": "password", (the password for administrator operations) "ip-blacklist": [], (IP addresses that can't use your server) "ip-whitelist": [], (the only IP addresses that can use your server) "services": ["files", "pics"], (the services to use, only "files" and "pics" are available) "users": [ (the users for your server, leave empty if you want a login free server) {
+	"sudo-auth": "password", (the password for administrator operations) "ip-blacklist": [], (IP addresses that can't use your server) "ip-whitelist": [], (the only IP addresses that can use your server) "services": ["files", "sound"], (the services to use, only "files" and "sound" are available) "users": [ (the users for your server, leave empty if you want a login free server) {
 			"username": "root", "password": "root"